shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 4. Creatures in your resting zone with an exhaustion value of 0 or less return to your army.

 The round ends.

-If there are no more landmarks left, the player who claimed the most landmarks wins the game.

 # Zones